 Hibo Wardere is a specialist and campaigner around FGM issues.
 She was born in Somalia, she moved to London, to flee the Somali Civil War.
 She currently works as a mediator and a regular FGM educator for Waltham Forest Borough.
 Her testimonials and campaigning work have appeared in publications including the Telegraph, the Guardian and on the BBC.

 Ann Marie Christian – Specialist Education Safeguarding Consultant

 Ann Marie is a child protection & safeguarding consultant and author.
 She qualified in 1996 and has worked in children’s social care for 20 years.
 Her roles have included team manager, front-line practitioner, LSCB trainer, LADO, safeguarding advisor and school improvement safeguarding advisor.
 Ann Marie has also managed a 0-5 safeguarding team and supported Early Years settings with training and consultancy in this role.

 Jemma Mortlock – Director of Early Start Childcare & Education Ltd

-Jemma is 36 years old, a wife and mother of 5 children, she has worked in and owned Early years’ settings for over 10 years and completed my Foundation degree in 2012.
+Jemma is 36 years old, a wife and mother of 5 children, she has worked in and owned Early years’ settings for over 10 years and completed her Foundation degree in 2012.